Colorado Springs Fine Arts Center: Description

 The Fine Arts Center is a modern poured concrete Pueblo-inspired structure that integrates Southwestern, Art Deco and Classic architectural elements.
 It has one, two and, for the theatre fly tower, four stories.
 Within the building are galleries, art studios, performing art facilities including a 400-seat theater, a music room, retail shop and storage and office space.
 The murals on the exterior of the building were produced by Boardman Robinson and Frank Mechau.
 The auditorium includes three aluminum relief panels over the doors depicting Pueblo and Hopi Indian Kachina masks, all by noted Denver sculptor, Arnold Rönnebeck, murals in the original theater lounge (now restaurant) by Andrew Dasburg, Kenneth Adams, and Ward Lockwood, and a downstairs lounge mural by Archie Musick.

 For the National Register of Historic Places, it was described as follows:

 Its monolithic pueblo massing, its undisguised modern use of concrete, aluminum and glass; its southwestern details, its Native American designs abstracted into Art Deco ornamentation; its streamlined elegance; and its classical proportions - all result in a timeless character - with fundamental roots to the region and the time as well as manifesting an innovative architectural reflection of the building's underlying function, which is to preserve culture and to honor the contemporary.

 It borders Monument Valley Park and has a view of Pikes Peak.
-It is near the city's business district, in a combined residential and office building zone, in the Colorado College campus.
+It is in the Historic Uptown neighborhood, a mixed-use residential and business area, and on the South side of the Colorado College campus.
 Its well-preserved state, reflects the initial building construction with maintenance and restoration.